LuckyJimJD/CivilProcedure/_outlines/Pleadings.md

 ##### Question

 - Does _Krupski_ alter the result in _Worthington_?
-  - Court in _Krupski_ cites a dicitionary definition of "mistake" that includes "a wrong action or statement proceeding from faulty judgment, _inadequate knowledge_, or inattention."
+  - Court in _Krupski_ cites a dicitionary definition of "mistake" that includes "a wrong action or statement proceeding from faulty judgment, _inadequate knowledge,_ or inattention."
   - But Supreme Court didn't directly address the "lack of knowledge" question